Experienced Tax Attorneys

 • You could be imprisoned.
 Large fines and jail time are possible if the IRS suspects fraud.

 That said, you need to get the right legal help to avoid the serious consequences of an audit.
-Contact Kevin Thorn, a Maryland criminal tax lawyer, for assistance today.
+Contact US International Tax Advisors for assistance today.

 Back to the top